Saturday, 25 April 2026

 5. If you have more than one GIA with different brokers, you should combine all trades before you work out the CG for tax purposes.
 This is because you may have purchased the same shares on one platform within 30 days of selling the same shares on a different platform and this will affect CG calculations due to the 30-day rule.

 Another complication of using a GIA is that you also need to calculate income and dividends.
-Note that even if you hold an accumulating ETF, you may need to declare the dividends that it earned in the tax year (see my ERI blog articles for details).
-Indeed, some distributing ETFs may also produce ERI (but usually in very small amounts) which also need to be declared as well as the paid dividends.
+Note that even if you hold an accumulating ETF, you may need to declare the dividends that it earned in the tax year even though the dividends were not paid out (see my ERI blog articles for details on this little known HMRC tax rule).
+Indeed, some distributing ETFs may also produce Excess Reportable Income in addition to the paid dividends (but usually in very small amounts) which also need to be declared as well as the paid dividends.
 Most investors prefer to hold distributing ETFs rather than accumulating ETFs within their GIA for this reason.
+If you are a Basic rate tax payer, you may be paying too much tax if you have accumulating ETFs in your GIA and don't account for ERI - if you are a higher rate tax payer, you may be paying too little tax and the tax man may be coming after you.

-I have found these tools which can calculate CG (and CGT) from broker downloaded data.
+I have found these free tools which can calculate CG with HMRC rules from broker downloaded data.

 • cgtcalc.co.uk UK Tax Calculator - very new online site which you can directly upload transaction files to and it will work out dividends, CG and ERI.
-The CG results seem to match (or very nearly match) the cgtcalulator.com results.
-I have not tested or examined Dividend and ERI results yet.
-It produces very nice PDF results with relevant tax form fields.
+The CG results seem to match (or very nearly match) the cgtcalculator.com results.
+I have not tested or examined the accuracy of Dividend and ERI results yet.
+It produces very nice PDF results with relevant HMRC tax form fields filled in.
 The PDFs could be attached to your self assessment submission.
-It also accepts csv files in the same format used for cgtcalculator.com.
+It also accepts text files in the same format as used for cgtcalculator.com.

-• cgttaxtool.uk - (not tested) - not sure if results are accurate.
+• cgttaxtool.uk - (failed my testing - results were wildly wrong) - not sure if results are accurate.
 Reddit account appears to have been banned.
+No ERI support.
+Check results carefully!

 • taxbull.co.uk - tested with T212 data.
-Roughly agrees with cgtcalculator.com but may have to input stock splits manually.
-T212, Robinhood, Tastytrade, FreeTrade supported.
+Roughly agrees with cgtcalculator.com but you may have to input stock splits manually.
+T212, Robinhood, Tastytrade, FreeTrade .csv files supported.
 Warns not to use for HMRC submissions due to same day and 30-day rule errors possible.
+Missing buys don't seem to be checked for, so make sure your csv files include all buys/sells over all years with no gaps.
+No ERI support.

-Note that you need to upload all CSVs for ALL dates/years.
-I suggest using and comparing the first two sites in the list above.
+Note that you need to upload all CSVs for ALL dates/years (multiple .csv files can be uploaded at the same time by using ctrl-left-click).
+I suggest using and comparing CG results from the first two sites in the list above.

 The table below may help you to decide which broker Platform to choose for your GIA account: